 - Look for features such as grow cuffs (you can let out the hem as your child grows), powder guards, velcro adjustable straps, removable hood, and clips to keep gloves/accessories attached.

-- Keep little noggins safe and warm with a good quality ski helmet with a clip or snap to keep their ski goggles in place.
+- Keep little noggins safe and warm with a good quality kids ski helmet with a clip or snap to keep their ski goggles in place.
 Trusted ski helmet brands include Smith, Giro, Anon and POC.
 This is the one thing you don’t want to scrimp on in my opinion (please don’t buy a generic brand or a used helmet).
 See CDC guidelines for ski helmets.

-- Save money by checking out ski swaps and consignment stores (many suits are only worn a handful of times).
+- Save money by checking out ski swaps and consignment stores for clothing (many suits are only worn a handful of times).

 - Know which brands represent good value.
-Although pricier than some other brands, I am partial to Obermeyer and Spyder for their great quality and design features (both usually come with grow-cuffs).
-Check out great prices and free shipping deals from Backcountry.com.
+Although pricier than some other brands, I am partial to North Face, Obermeyer and Spyder for their great quality and clever design features.

-Renting equipment by the trip for your child is a time consuming and somewhat exhausting process, so unless you are only planning on going out once or twice in a season, you may want to consider the following suggestions.
+Renting equipment when you are on ski holidays with kids can be a time consuming and somewhat exhausting process.
+Unless you are only planning on going out once or twice in a season, you may want to consider the following suggestions.

-- If you have multiple children, it may make financial sense to buy equipment outright since it can just be passed down the line (think gender neutral colors – it takes a pretty cool and secure boy to pull off pink Roxy skis).
+- If you have multiple children, it may make financial sense to buy equipment outright since it can just be passed down the line.

 - Rent equipment for the whole season from your local second hand sports equipment store (the cost is about the same as 5 days worth of daily rentals).

-I used to dread packing for a ski trip as they are so many critical items to remember.
+I used to dread packing for ski holidays with kids as there are so many critical items to remember.
 The following things help me stay organized.

-- Color coded PRO Packing Cubes.
-Each person in the family gets their own color and their ski gear is kept in these breathable bags, which are then packed into a larger sports bag.
+- Color coded packing cubes can be a huge help.
+Each person in our family gets their own color and their ski gear is kept in these breathable bags, which are then packed into a larger sports bag.
 At the end of each ski day, after everything is dry, I pop the clothes back in the mesh bags so everything can be easily located the following morning.

 - After years of dropping boots and skis as we walked from our accommodation to the car, we finally invested in proper ski and boot bags for each family member.
 The boot bags also fit our helmet and goggles and can be carried as a backpack.

 - I always have a bag full of miscellaneous extras (gloves, long underwear, goggles etc.).
 Although these rejected items are usually a little on the ugly or uncomfortable side, they are most appreciated when something inevitably gets lost or damaged.